KHS Open Enrollment

 - Non-resident students participating in high school varsity athletics must be enrolled in Kennedale ISD for the entire calendar year before they are eligible to compete.

-- Students who move from one high school to another must submit a PAPF and are subject to District Executive Committee review.
+- Students who move from one high school to another must submit a PAPF letter and are subject to District Executive Committee review.

 - The only exception to participating at the varsity level is if the transfer student applies for and is granted a UIL Parent Residence waiver.